zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection.md

 ## Introduction

 This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate Service Manager.
+Adding the Oracle Cloud Infrastructure root certificate to Oracle GoldenGate creates a trusted TLS connection between OCI GoldenGate and Oracle GoldenGate.

-Estimated Lab Time: 5 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives

 In this lab, you will:

 * Download the root certificate for Oracle Cloud Infrastructure from your web browser to your local machine
-* Add the certificate to your Oracle GoldenGate wallet
+* Add the certificate to Oracle GoldenGate's Administration Server
 * Create a credential on Oracle GoldenGate to connect to OCI GoldenGate

 ### Prerequisites

 To successfully complete this lab, you must have:

-* An on premise or Marketplace Oracle GoldenGate instance running
+* An on premises or Marketplace Oracle GoldenGate instance running
 * The URL and log in credentials for the Oracle GoldenGate Service Manager
 * The log in credentials for the OCI GoldenGate Deployment Console